Azure/azure-rest-api-specs/specification/frontdoor/resource-manager/readme.md

 ---
 ## Getting Started
-To build the SDK for Frontdoor, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for FrontDoor, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`